Grants, Scholarships, Financial Aid and Counseling

-Grants, financial assistance and scholarships are available through a variety of organizations.
+On this page, you can find information on grants, financial assistance and scholarships that are available through a variety of organizations.
 Go to your state for more information.

 The vision for the Faith In Our Future Together recoverable grant program is to help selected local churches respond effectively to the disruptions caused by the COVID-19 pandemic, recognizing that the disruptions may be magnified by systemic racism in congregations of Black people, indigenous people and other people of color.